michelpereira/awesome-open-source-games/README.md

 - [pixi.js](https://github.com/GoodBoyDigital/pixi.js) - Super fast HTML 5 2D rendering engine that uses webGL with canvas fallback.
 - [Plasma](https://github.com/H-uru/Plasma) - Cyan Worlds's Plasma game engine.
 - [PlayCanvas](https://github.com/playcanvas/engine) - 3D WebGL game engine with online toolset.
-- [QICI Engine](https://github.com/qiciengine/qiciengine) - free JavaScript game engine library with a web-based comprehensive suite of toolset for making HTML5 games.
+- [QICI Engine](https://github.com/qiciengine/qiciengine) - Free JavaScript game engine library with a web-based comprehensive suite of toolset for making HTML5 games.
-- [Quasi-Engine](https://github.com/INdT/Quasi-Engine) - a QtQuick framework that intends to be a complete toolset to ease 2d game development.
+- [Quasi-Engine](https://github.com/INdT/Quasi-Engine) - QtQuick framework that intends to be a complete toolset to ease 2d game development.
 - [Ren'py](https://github.com/renpy/renpy) - A Visual Novel Engine, written in python, for both mobile (iOS beta) and desktop platforms.
 - [SFML](https://github.com/LaurentGomila/SFML) - Simple and Fast Multimedia Library.
 - [Solarus](https://github.com/christopho/solarus) - An Action-RPG game engine written in C++.
 - [Spring](https://github.com/spring/spring) - Real Time Strategy game engine.
 - [Starling](https://github.com/Gamua/Starling-Framework) - ActionScript 3 library that mimics the conventional Flash display tree architecture, can be deployed to mobile devices (iOS, Android), the desktop (Windows, macOS), and to the browser (via the Flash plugin).
-- [Superpowers](https://github.com/superpowers) - TypeScript & ThreeJS powered game engine and framework (2D & 3D with WebGL)
+- [Superpowers](https://github.com/superpowers) - TypeScript & ThreeJS powered game engine and framework (2D & 3D with WebGL).
 - [Tesseract](https://github.com/lsalzman/tesseract) - Make mapping more fun by using modern dynamic rendering techniques, sothat you can get instant feedback on lighting changes, not just geometry.
 - [Three.js](https://github.com/mrdoob/three.js) - JavaScript 3D library used in many browser games.
 - [Tiled](https://github.com/bjorn/tiled) - Tiled is a general purpose tile map editor.
 It is meant to be used for editing maps of any tile-based game, be it an RPG, a platformer or a Breakout clone.